gfiorav/carto_loves_mac/README.md

 #### Dependencies

-Let's tackle first the dependecies.
+Let's tackle first the dependencies.
 We need:

 + Redis
 + Node